michael-ome/michael-ome/README.md

+# Hi there!👋 I'm Michael Omelazu.
-## Hi there!
-I am Michael Omelazu and you are welcome to my Github Profile. 👋
+## ✨You are welcome to my Github Profile.✨

 <!--
 **michael-ome/michael-ome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.